piyush130504-wq/rodic-ai-checker/DEPLOYMENT.md

    - `AI_MODEL` (optional): defaults to `gpt-4.1-mini`.

 ## A note on `bucket-policy.json`

-This repo includes an S3 bucket policy (`bucket-policy.json`) granting public `s3:GetObject` on `rodic-nasscom-site-piyush`.
-It isn't referenced by the Vercel deployment path documented here and its current purpose/usage is unconfirmed — it may be a leftover from a prior/alternate static-hosting setup.
-If you do apply it to a real bucket, only do so on a bucket that holds *exclusively* public static site assets (built JS/CSS/HTML/media) — never one that also stores backups, credentials, or other non-public files, since the policy makes every object in the bucket world-readable.
+This repo includes an S3 bucket policy (`bucket-policy.json`) granting public `s3:GetObject` on `rodic-nasscom-site-piyush`. **It is not used by the Vercel deployment path documented here.** It was created for a prior/alternate static-hosting experiment and is not required for this app to run.

+If you don't need S3 static hosting, delete this file — leaving an unused public-bucket policy in the repo root is more confusing than helpful.
+If you do keep it for reference, only apply it to a bucket that holds *exclusively* public static site assets (built JS/CSS/HTML/media) — never one that also stores backups, credentials, or other non-public files, since the policy makes every object in the bucket world-readable.

 ---

-## Method 1: Deploying to Vercel (Recommended)
+## Method 1: Deploying to Vercel (Recommended, ~2 minutes)

 Vercel will automatically detect the React frontend at the root, and seamlessly deploy the backend inside the `api/` folder as Serverless Functions.

 **Option A: Using GitHub (Easiest)**

 1. Create a new repository on GitHub and push this entire folder to it.
 2. Go to your [Vercel Dashboard](https://vercel.com/new).
 3. Click **"Add New Project"** and import your newly created GitHub repository.